2 Ways to “Hack” Leadership Development, Silicon Valley-Style

 Technology companies often operate in markets that change quickly and unpredictably.
 New competitors enter, sometimes new products and services are untested; pressure to grow revenue quickly is high.

 But this is a solvable problem.
 In one high-pressure company, we taught leaders research-proven methods to reduce stress and increase resilience.
-Those managers practiced those techniques, and then taught them to their teams through 1-hour meetings that included short video demonstrations and a discussion of how to apply them.
+Those managers practiced those techniques and then taught them to their teams through one-hour meetings that included short video demonstrations and a discussion of how to apply them.
 Within a month, 1,200 employees had been trained in these tools.

 The results?
 Despite a large layoff, measures of resilience improved from one year to the next.